 As little as 6% of “bloggers” publish the majority of their original content as guest posts

 “Guest blogging” can help to secure “backlinks” from influential & authoritative websites.
-So we can’t be stingy of blogging for other websites for the stuffs that we know, because it enhances the branding thus driving new visitors to our central hub (website).
+So we can’t be stingy of blogging for other websites for the stuff that we know, because it enhances the branding thus driving new visitors to our central hub (website).